WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 Take advantage of publically available tools; this will let you invest (or sink) more money into the actual components of your keyboard.
 Your local makerspace, public library, or college campus are great places to look.

-Make sure you have access to the following.
+Make sure you have access to the following:
  - A soldering iron, solder, flush cutters, and a method of desoldering.
 You will not need a heat gun. https://docs.keeb.io/soldering-tools
  - You'll need a 3D printer.
 The users of https://www.reddit.com/r/3Dprinting/ can help.
 The Dactyl Chimera doesn't need dual extrusion, resin-level quality, or an enclosed build area, but those features are the gatekeepers to many other projects.
-From my perspective, a large heated bed, good cooling fans, and automatic bed leveling are always worth having.
+From my perspective, a large heated bed, good cooling fans, and automatic bed leveling are always worth the expense.
  - You can accent this keyboard with an acrylic bottom plate.
 I believe Keyhive offers an acrylic cutting service if you contact them directly. https://keyhive.xyz/
- - Is your screwdriver camming out?
-It's probably not the screw's fault.
+ - Is your screwdriver always camming out?
+It might not be the screw's fault.
 [Project Farm has multiple videos on the topic.](https://www.youtube.com/c/ProjectFarm/search?query=screwdriver)
  - If you need safety glasses, I recommend the Uvex Sperian, Uvex Protégé, and Pyramex Ztek.
 Clear lens variants are great for working indoors and still provide UV protection outdoors.

 ### Normal keyboard parts (the keys).

 First, the keyswitches.
 There are nigh-unlimited options here, look no further than [ThereminGoat's](https://www.theremingoat.com/) blog of 1,000 switches.

 I recommend silent switches on the Dactyl Chimera.
-With large echo chambers and no walls, it can be difficult to reduce unwanted sound.
+With no walls, it can be difficult to reduce unwanted sound.
 Silent switches have tiny rubber bumpers inside the switch itself!
 Many popular switches have a silent variant.

-The r/mechanicalkeyboards wiki has an extensive list of vendors https://www.reddit.com/r/MechanicalKeyboards/wiki/switch_suppliers
+The r/mechanicalkeyboards wiki has an extensive list of switch vendors https://www.reddit.com/r/MechanicalKeyboards/wiki/switch_suppliers

 Keycaps are just as important as switches.
- - Use the MechanicalKeyboards [Keycap Guides](https://www.reddit.com/r/MechanicalKeyboards/wiki/keycap_guides) to learn all about keycap shapes and materials
+ - Use the r/MechanicalKeyboards [Keycap Guides](https://www.reddit.com/r/MechanicalKeyboards/wiki/keycap_guides) to learn all about keycap shapes and materials
  - Then head over to [KeyCapSellers](https://www.reddit.com/r/MechanicalKeyboards/wiki/keycapsellers) for pricing and vendor options.

 ### Parts unique to the Dactyl Chimera

-WSB: World's smallest board
+WSB: World's smallest board -

 Wires:

 Diodes:

 Microcontrollers: You will need one microcontroller for each side of the keyboard. (two in total.)
+ - The Raspberry Pi Pico is the newest, most powerful, and cheapest microcontroller I know of.
+It's the best in every category! https://www.raspberrypi.com/products/raspberry-pi-pico/
- - The pro micro is a staple of the split keyboard community.
-It's cheap, small, and popular enough to make troubleshooting easy.
+ - The Arduino Pro Micro is a classic in the split keyboard community.
+It's cheap, small, and popular enough to make troubleshooting a breeze.
 However, it is an older chip with limited specs; you might struggle to install Vial onto this microcontroller.
- - The Proton-C is a direct upgrade, or sequel if you will, to the Pro Micro.
+ - The QMK Proton-C is a direct upgrade, or sequel if you will, to the Pro Micro.
 It has better specs, more pins, and USB-C instead of Micro-USB.
 It is also more expensive and produced in limited quanitities.
 Read more and find retailers here: https://qmk.fm/proton-c/
- - The Black Pill is, in some ways, superior to even the Proton-C, however it is less popular and has a different pin layout.
-I do not own a Black Pill, so this guide does not cover it.
  - The Nice!Nano has the same shape and layout as a Pro Micro, but it adds bluetooth and battery charging.
 This microcontroller utilizes ZMK's wireless features. https://nicekeyboards.com/nice-nano/

 Microcontroller sockets:

 Hotswap switch sockets: I got my sockets from [KeyHive](https://keyhive.xyz/shop/kailh-sockets).
 Other vendors are listed here: https://www.reddit.com/r/MechanicalKeyboards/wiki/switch_suppliers

-Prototyping PCB:

 RJ-9 phone cord and jacks: I need to find something good before I can make a recommendation.